andrewouyang64/Book-taku/README.md

 # BOOK-TAKU

 ## Description
-Book-taku is a book database which users can interact with to see information about a list of books and add comments to books.
-Book information is saved in a mySQL database and is displayed in an online Library format in the Book-taku application.
-The application allows users to add comments and read comments from other users on different types of books.
+Book-taku is an application that allows reader interact with to see information about a list of books and adds comment to them.
+Book information is saved in a mySQL database and is displayed in an online Library.
+The application can bring up comments from other readers on different types of books.
 The Book-taku application is responsive and interactive, and is  deployed on Heroku.

 ## Table of Contents
 * [User Stories](#userstories)